by Timothy L. Cooley, Sr.

 Recognize an active evil enemy.

-Recognize that other humans will interact with us, not always for the good.
+Recognize that other humans interact will interact with us, not always for the good.

-Write out your thanks and give someone an actual paper or card.
+Write it out and give the person an actual paper or card.
 Miss Witherup, one of my teachers, told us to keep an Appreciation File for encouraging notes.
 You can read them later.
 Coming from her, that advice has always been special to me.
 I’ve done it.
 I don’t pull the papers out all the time, but there have been occasions that the notes were a great encouragement to me.

 Why not sit down right now and write our three notes, and then give them to the people later?
 Keep a stack of cards available on your desk or nightstand, and right a word of appreciation when you think of someone that you are grateful for.
 I’d like to warm the culture of our churches and schools with frequent expressions of appreciation for each other.
 We already do this, but I want to encourage us to do it even more intentionally.